 3. Eat the Rainbow

 We all know eating fruits and vegetables is important for our health.
-However, did you know plant-based foods are made of phytochemicals (chemical compounds) that can actually ward off chronic disease and damage to your body’s cells?
+Plant-based foods consist of phytochemicals that can ward off chronic disease and prevent damage to your body’s cells.

-Another study found that a carotenoid-rich (the precursor to vitamin A) dietary pattern was found to be associated with a higher composite cognitive score.
+One study found that a carotenoid-rich (the precursor to vitamin A) dietary pattern was found to be associated with a higher composite cognitive score [iii].
 Currently, researchers are still looking into the exact mechanisms of how these phytochemicals provide such benefits.

 Tip: Aim to eat a different colored fruit and vegetable at each meal.
 The rainbow has no limits when it comes to fruits and vegetables.